 All in all, the situation remains unsettling for all of us who hand our personal data to multiple businesses daily.
 Even in the best case scenario, cybercriminals always outrun even the most cautious and diligent companies.
-It’s still our own responsibility to protect our personal data beforehand and act properly in case of a data breach.
+It’s still our own responsibility to prevent a data breach and act properly in case of a data breach.
 If you're not sure how to go about keeping your personal data protected, we have all our recommendations neatly collected in a single identity theft prevention cheat sheet!

 Moreover, at MacKeeper we do our best to provide you with impressive and effective automated protection.
 Now, if a data breach happens, you don’t have to lose precious time waiting for a notification from the hacked company.
 With ID Theft Guard, a new tool within MacKeeper, you can instantly learn about new data breaches that involve your accounts.
 You’ll be able to react immediately and protect yourself from cybercriminals.